Blog / News

 Youngsters enjoy a range of discounts including half-price travel on high-speed and conventional trains.
 Very young kids can travel for free if they don’t need a seat.
 However, self-guiding families that plan to take a taxi from a railway station or a domestic airport may find it difficult to get a vehicle with a child-safety seat.
 (Booking a taxi ahead of time and specifying that one is needed is one way around this problem.)
 The majority of museums offer child and student discounts, including one Life of Taiwan recommends as especially suitable for families: The 921 Earthquake Museum in Greater Taichung.

 Things to remember if travelling with kids in Taiwan?
 Always bring a spare set of clothes, because you’ll never know when they might get wet, dirty, or drenched in sweat.
 In the warmer months and in the mountains, get them to wear hats outdoors, even when it’s cloudy, as getting burned is quite easy.
 Take a lightweight buggy or stroller, because in some places — Tainan’s older neighbourhoods come to mind — a combination of narrow streets motorcycles parked on the pavement mean pushing your child from A to B isn’t always easy.
 Taipei and Kaohsiung are much better in this regard.
 But don’t let such concerns stop you from coming.
-Best of all, contact Life of Taiwan today and begin planning a tailor-made private guided tour of Asia’s most intriguing destination!
+Best of all, contact Life of Taiwan today and begin planning a private guided tour of Taiwan!